andreamini11/Andre-Amini-Resume-Projects/README.md

 Upon running the program, it will simulate races between the specified drivers for the configured number of laps.
 After each race simulation, the results will be displayed, showing the finishing order of the drivers.
 Race results are also stored in a SQL Server database named Formula1Simulator in a table called RaceResults.
-Contributing
-Contributions to the Formula 1 Simulator are welcome!
-If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.
-For major changes, please open an issue first to discuss the proposed changes.